shrestha-tulsi/skills-introduction-to-github/PROFILE.md

-this is github suckers and i ma handsome and rich as fuck
+this is github suckers and i tulsi shrestha am  handsome and rich as fuck